 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-And he said to them, 'I tell you the truth, some who are standing here will not taste death before they see the kingdom of God come with power.'
+Yes!" he went on, "I tell you that there are some people standing here who will not experience death until they see the Kingdom of God come in a powerful way!"

 Jesus had started to tell His disciples of the things to come including His death, burial and resurrection.
 Now, He speaks of the fact that He is going to show some of them what resurrection looks like.
 This verse has been misinterpreted from the beginning as the disciples did not even understand what Jesus was telling them.
 There are those who say that he was talking about the coming of the Holy Spirit and the Day of Pentecost but it is in this part of Jesus' teachings for a reason as we shall see.